Dual Enrollment at College of Coastal Georgia

 What is Dual Enrollment?

 Dual Enrollment is a program designed for exceptional high school students who wish to take approved classes at the College of Coastal Georgia.
 When satisfactorily completed, such courses will count both toward high school graduation and college credit.
-Tuition for this program is funded by State revenues.
+Tuition for most courses in this program is funded through the Georgia Student Finance Commission.

 What Steps Must I Take To Become A Dual Enrollment Student?